Business, government operate under new rules, market rallies

 MARKETS: After suffering the sharpest sell-off since mid-March, when the virus spread rapidly in the U.S., Wall Street and global markets appear to be bouncing back.

-— U.S. markets rebounded Monday from losses last week after the head of the U.S. Federal Reserve expressed optimism that the American economy might start to recover this year.
+— Stocks closed sharply higher on Wall Street Monday, extending a global rally amid optimism about a potential vaccine for the coronavirus and hopes for a U.S. economic recovery in the second half of the year.

-HOPE RALLY: — Shares of the pharmaceutical company Moderna surged 25%, and U.S. markets surged higher, after it said Monday that early data from testing of its coronavirus vaccine shows that it helped create immune responses that might help prevent against infection.
-The company also deemed the vaccine “generally safe and well tolerated" by the individuals that took it.
+HOPE RALLY: Shares of the pharmaceutical company Moderna surged 20% after it said that early data from testing of its coronavirus vaccine shows that it helped create immune responses that might help prevent against infection.
+The company also deemed the vaccine “generally safe and well tolerated" by the individuals who took it.

+IRS HELP: The IRS said Monday that it is adding 3,500 telephone representatives to answer some of taxpayer’s questions about economic impact payments.
+The bulk of the estimated 150 million payments have been sent but some questions remain.

+Separately, the Treasury and IRS began to send nearly 4 million of the relief payments by prepaid debit card, instead of paper check.
+The free, prepaid cards are being distributed to those without bank information on file with the IRS.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.